Two novel hybrid meeting formats

 In-person pods can be set up at any convenient geographical location, reducing travel time and costs for pod participants while still providing the benefits of in-person interaction.

 You can segment online pods to reflect specific “tribes”: groups of people with something in common.
 For example, think about a conference to explore the implications of a medical breakthrough.
 One pod could be for patient groups that the discovery will affect.
 Another might include medical personnel able to deliver the new technology or procedure.
-Yet another group could contain scientists working on next iterations.
+Yet another group could contain scientists working on the next iterations.
 [A hat tip to Martin Sirk for suggesting this example!]

 Convenience

-As noted above, using in-person pods can dramatically reduce the travel time and cost for event participants without sacrificing the benefits of meeting in-person.
+As noted above, using in-person pods can dramatically reduce the travel time and cost for event participants without sacrificing the benefits of meeting in person.
 This allows more people to attend the hub and spoke meeting, and makes it easier for them to do so.

 Hub and spoke variants